g-adopt/g-adopt.github.io/docs/tutorials/index.md

    Begin with the [introductory Firedrake tutorials](https://www.firedrakeproject.org/documentation.html) to learn the basics of the finite element framework on which G-ADOPT is built.

 2. **Mantle Convection**
    Start with the simplest 2-D convection models and build up to spherical Earth simulations.
-This series introduces the essential concepts and workflows in G-ADOPT.
+This series introduces the essential concepts and workflows in G-ADOPT. *If your main interest is in GIA, you can skip this section.*

 3. **Glacial Isostatic Adjustment (GIA)**
-   Explore viscoelastic Earth deformation under surface loads, advancing towards adjoint-based inversions for ice history and rheology.
+   Explore viscoelastic Earth deformation under surface loads, advancing towards adjoint-based inversions for ice history and rheology. *If your main interest is in mantle convection, you can skip this section.*

 4. **Generic Functionality**
    Once comfortable with the physics-based tutorials, branch out into cross-cutting capabilities such as multi-material modelling and PDE-constrained optimisation.